 If you’re running a food blog or restaurant website and tend to publish delicious recipes over there, creating a recipe page with Google Structured Data is essential.

 Properly formatted and structured recipe data help web crawlers understand your page content better and give your recipes a spotlight position in SERPs.

 In this article, we’ll you how to create a recipe section with structured data using Elementor and PowerPack.

 Tools You’ll Need to Add a Recipe Card to WordPress

 One of the simplest ways by which you can add a recipe card in WordPress is by using:

 Elementor is a popular page builder for WordPress.
 And using the Elementor, one can create dream websites in record time without touching a single line of code.

 PowerPack Elements is the best addon for Elementor.
 It consists of 80+ creative and unique widgets, including the Recipe widget.

-You can use the Recipe widget to create a fully customized recipe section on your Elementor websites.
+You can create a fully customized recipe section on your Elementor websites using the Recipe widget.
 Apart from the content and style customizations, the Recipe widget comes with a Schema Markup integration that automatically adds the structured data for your recipes.

 So if you’re not experienced with code, the Recipe widget of PowerPack works wonders for your food blog.